 “The disciples said to Yeshua, ‘We know that you will depart from us.
 Who is to be our leader?’
 Yeshua said to them, ‘Wherever you are, you are to go to Ya’aqub ha’Tzaddik (James, the Teacher of Righteousness), for whose sake heaven and earth came into being.'” -Gospel of Thomas

-In this Assembly we worship the Eternal Father Yahweh, by being obedient to the Spirit of Holiness and the Word from the Father in heaven.
+We worship the Eternal Father Yahweh by being obedient to the Spirit of Holiness and the Word from Heaven.

 We look to Maran Yeshua as our beloved Messiah and Great Teacher.